notrab/small-data-sf-workshop/README.md

    .quit
    ```

-3. Connect and get schema
+3. Confirm schema in a new temporary shell

    ```bash
    turso db shell slack-schema ".schema"